anshu-krishna/PHP-Data-Validator/README.md

 	* `str_upper` : Works with any string data.
 Transforms the string to uppercase
 	* `str_title` : Works with any string data.
 Transforms the string to titlecase

-* Custom ranger/formater can also be added.
+* Custom ranger/formatter can also be added.
 For example see `./examples`

-* Data-structure can of nested style (Upto PHP max recursion depth).
+* Data-structure can be of nested style (Upto PHP max recursion depth).
 For example see `./examples`

 ## Basic Example: